rentruewang/mind/entertainment/starcraft.md

 # StarCraft Broodwar and StarCraft 2

-Broodwar seems more varied in its play and avaialble strategy at the top level, but why?
+Broodwar seems more varied in its play and available strategy at the top level, but why?

 Disclaimer: I do not play those games, but watch them extensively.